folivetti/eggp/README.md

 ## Citation

-If you use PyEGGP in your research, please cite:
+If you use EGGP in your research, please cite:

 ```
 @inproceedings{eggp,